nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/node-js-race-conditions/index.md

 Final balance: 300
 ```

+Some of the code has been truncated for simplicity.
+You can find all the examples in [this repository](https://github.com/lmammino/node-js-race-conditions).

 From the example above, you can see how mutexes can provide a convenient way of thinking about exclusive access and how they can help to avoid race conditions.
 We are intentionally triggering multiple calls to `sellGraps` and `sellOlives` concurrently, to make obvious that we don't have to think about potential race conditions at the _calling point_.
 This means that, as our game grows more complicated, we can keep invoking these functions without having to worry about generating new race conditions.

 One mandatory word of warning though is not to abuse mutexes.
 Make sure you use them only when absolutely necessary.
 Keep in mind that since mutexes will make events wait in line, this will cause additional spins of the event loop which, if abused, might result in performance degradation.